Nutri-Score Food Labelling: How & When to use it

 In the EU, the Nutri-Score scheme has been adopted by several Member States on a voluntary basis.
 Like the UK’s traffic light system, the Nutri-Score labelling system is a front-of-pack labelling scheme that provides a visual cue for shoppers to compare products and make an informed decision about which they buy.

-Since 2017, six other countries have committed to the Nutri-Score system, including Spain and Germany.
-They have also been joined by the Netherlands, which adopted it as its official voluntary nutrition labelling scheme on 1st January 2024.
+Since 2017, France and six other countries have committed to the Nutri-Score system, including Spain, Germany, Switzerland, Belgium and Luxembourg.
+The Netherlands also adopted it as its official voluntary nutrition labelling scheme on 1st January 2024.

 What rules govern the use of Nutri-Score?